-Figure 2: (a) A patient hierarchy constructed by progressively merging similar patients, with the most similar ones clustered first. (b) To extract patient groups, the hierarchy is cut at a fixed threshold, resulting in a forest of subtrees, where each subtree represents a patient group.
+Figure 2: Patient hierarchy construction. (a) A patient hierarchy constructed by progressively merging similar patients, with the most similar ones clustered first. (b) To extract patient groups, the hierarchy is cut at a fixed threshold, resulting in a forest of subtrees, where each subtree represents a patient group.